oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-up-tasks-effectively/rule.md

 "Send Google Analytics data after a month" or "Remove course banner after the course is completed"

 Efficient people don't rely on their memory and instead, use some way to make sure they don't forget to do that task.
 The most common ways are to either make a note in a paper diary, stick a post-it note to his screen.
-But there are better ways.
+But there are better ways.​

 [[badExample]]
 | ![ using stick notes](postit-screen.jpg)